ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Value functions are oracles

-Value functions are predictions of the future
+Prediction of the future
-- they are expectations
 - predict expected future discounted reward
 - always conditioned on a policy

-But we don’t know this function
+We don’t know this function
 - agent must learn it
 - once we learn it – how will it help us to act?

 ---
 ### Generating the optimal policy from the optimal value function